basho/basho_docs/content/riak/ts/1.4.0/using/security/user-management.md

 carefully.
 {{% /note %}}

-If you'd like to create, for example, a `client` account that is allowed only to run `GET` and `PUT` requests on all tables:
+For example, if you'd like to create a `client` account that is allowed only to run `GET` and `PUT` requests on all tables:

 ```bash